hannobraun/caterpillar/README.md

 ## Usage

-As per _Status_ above, not much thought has been given to using Caterpillar outside of this repository.
+As per _Status_ above, not much thought has been given to using Crosscut outside of this repository.
 If you want to play around with it, playing around with this repository is the way to do it:

 1. Clone this repository.
 2. Run `cargo run` (requires [Rust](https://rust-lang.org/) to be installed).